crazy-max/docker-fail2ban/README.md

 ### Custom jails, actions and filters

 Custom jails, actions and filters can be added respectively in `/data/jail.d`, `/data/action.d` and `/data/filter.d`.
 If you add an action/filter that already exists, it will be overriden.

+> **Warning**
+>
-> :warning: Container has to be restarted to propagate changes
+> Container has to be restarted to propagate changes

 ## Contributing

 Want to contribute?
 Awesome!
 The most basic way to show your support is to star the project, or to raise issues.
 You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!

 Thanks again for your support, it is much appreciated! :pray: